Spring Clean Your Spirit

 My mom grew up in Pennsylvania Dutch country, with a deep tradition of spring cleaning.
 She passed along the habit to me, although I’ve never managed to emulate her degree of thoroughness.

 Each year, as soon as winter retreated enough to let us open the windows, she’d dive in to days of hard work.
 She’d pull everything from a room, scrub the walls and floors, and wash the windows.
-Then she polished the furniture and also used the time to sort through drawers and declutter, wash curtains and linens, and flip mattresses.

 Deepen your experience with Christ every sunrise with 365 short devotional writings.